Experiences of “theatre in the living room”

 How does the form of your play come about (since the text does not exist)?

 — We start from the idea, which is the basis for everything.
 It needs to be concretised, transferred in action.
-It is a kind of process from the abstract to the concrete, which is characteristic of every theatrical act.
+It is a kind of process from abstract to concrete, which is characteristic of every theatrical act.
 However, what is specific to our play is that by using a mask and playing without words, this process runs more directly and more directed.
 The plot is in front of the eyes of the spectators, there is no diversion.

 From this it can be concluded that stage movement is very important in your performances.
 How do you create it?